iKrushYou/react-global-persistent-state-example/README.md

 ```
 Take notice that since the `handleChange` function has nested functions, we can pass it to `onChange` without the need for an arrow function.

 At this point, you should be able to hit edit, modify the info, and then hit save and the home page should be updated.
 But, if you refresh, things will reset back to default.
-[Code Sandbox](https://codesandbox.io/s/hardcore-chatterjee-9os0o)
+[Git Repo](https://github.com/iKrushYou/react-global-persistent-state-example/tree/master/examples/2-adding-context) or [CodeSandbox](https://codesandbox.io/s/hardcore-chatterjee-9os0o)

 ## Adding in Local Storage
 The goal of this project was to make sure that the info entered by the user was globally accessible (check) but also saved locally to persist across a refresh.
 Let's go back to `InfoContext.js` to make the necessary modifications.